projectara/greybus-spec/source/special.rst

     48       time_sync6    8       Frame-Time  Authoritative frame-time at TIME_SYNC6
     56       time_sync7    8       Frame-Time  Authoritative frame-time at TIME_SYNC7
     =======  ============  ======  ==========  ======================================

+Greybus SVC Ping Operation
+^^^^^^^^^^^^^^^^^^^^^^^^^^
+The AP Module uses this operation to request determine if the SVC, and by virtue of the response, the greybus fabric, is still operating properly.
+If the ping operation fails, the AP Module will take measures to restart the greybus network operations by possibly resetting different hardware devices.

+Greybus SVC Ping Request
+""""""""""""""""""""""""

+The Greybus SVC Ping Request contains no payload.

+Greybus SVC Ping Response
+"""""""""""""""""""""""""

+The Greybus SVC Ping Response contains no payload.

 ..